17 Incredibly Useful Tips for Airbnb Hosts

 Be sure to add a personal touch to the property.

-Many people who rent out entire apartments or homes on Airbnb have never lived in them, and they can be a bit sterile–and we’re continually surprised by the number of hosts who don’t try to make them cozier.
+Many people who rent out entire apartments or homes on Airbnb have never lived in them, and they can be a bit sterile.
+We’re continually surprised by the number of hosts who don’t try to make them cozier.

 You don’t need to throw tons of money into the property or cover every surface with knick-knacks (in fact, please don’t), but a few fun pieces of art for the walls (especially if it’s related to the location that you’re in) and other personal touches can go a long way.

-Not only does this help the home feel cozier (more Airbnb, less generic hotel) when the guests are there, it also tends to photograph better–and photographs are what gets guests looking at your property in the first place.
+Not only does this help the home feel cozier (more Airbnb, less generic hotel) when guests are there, it also tends to photograph better–and photographs are what get guests looking at your property in the first place.

 An Airbnb isn’t a hotel room.

-Ultimately, of all our tips for Airbnb hosts, this is the one that they all tie back into: if guests wanted a hotel room, they would get one.
+Ultimately, of all our tips for Airbnb hosts, this is the one that they all tie back to: if guests wanted a hotel room, they would get one.

 When a guest chooses an Airbnb, they’re looking for an experience beyond what Best Western or Marriott can provide, and though Airbnb hosting has trended more and more to commercial ventures rather than locals renting out a spare bedroom over the years, the gist of the intent is still the same: to provide a personal, local experience.

-In fact, as Airbnb prices have risen over the years to reflect the popularity of the service, a personal experience is almost more important now than it was in the past–in some cities, there is less of a price difference between an Airbnb and a hotel than there ever has been!
+In fact, as Airbnb prices have risen over the years to reflect the popularity of the service, a personal experience is almost more important now than it was in the past.

 No, you don’t need to become best friends with your guests, but you do need to constantly keep in mind when designing and promoting your property that your purpose is to offer something more.